-Goods and services must only be purchased to support a University activity, and not for the benefit of individual staff members or external entities, and follow the University's procurement principles:
+Goods and services must only be purchased to support a University activity, and not for the benefit of individual staff members or external entities.
+University staff, students and titleholders must ensure that all procurement activities comply with the following principles:

-- Value for money based on fit for purpose, price and quality; and includes whole-of-life costs such as installation, operation, maintenance and disposal. - Probity and equity procurement decisions are made with integrity, in a fair and ethical manner with transparent purchasing processes. - Responsible procurement purchasing activities are undertaken in a manner that considers the University's commitment to ethical sourcing and sustainable procurement practices. - Risk & hazard management procurement activities are appropriately assessed to mitigate risks in regard to health & safety, commercial outcomes and comply with the University's HSW Procedures, and Risk Management Policy.
+- Value for money based on fit for purpose, price and quality; and includes whole-of-life costs such as installation, operation, maintenance and disposal. - Probity and equity procurement decisions are made with integrity, in a fair and ethical manner with transparent purchasing processes. - Responsible Procurement purchasing activities are undertaken in a manner that supports the University's commitment to ethical sourcing and sustainable procurement practices, our procurement targets in the Reconciliation Plan and the University's obligations under the Modern Slavery Act 2018. - Risk & Hazard Management procurement activities are appropriately assessed to mitigate risks in regard to health & safety, commercial outcomes and comply with the University's HSW Handbook, and Risk Management Policy.